Ariel Winter Lashes Out At Body Shamers On Instagram

 Ariel Winter Makes Fireworks With Boyfriend Levi Meaden On Instagram

-After Winter shot back at the body shamers this week on Instagram, her bodily confidence is again making news.
+After Winter shot back at the body shamers this week on Instagram, her body confidence is again making news.
 Winter’s positive attitude about her body even extends to the surgical scars on her breasts, the marks a result of the breast reduction that the actress underwent in June of 2015.
 In a recent Self magazine spread, Ariel proudly posed topless in a sexy photo shoot that made no effort in obscuring the scars.

 Helpfully, Ariel has had one Hollywood actress to follow in gaining her brazen self-assurance.
 Engendering Winter’s now-trademark audacity — the bodily boldness that enthralls so many onlookers — was her Modern Family co-star Sofia Vergara.
 “I had a great role model in Sofia growing up, with her being a curvy woman that was super proud of who she was and what she looked like,” Ariel told Self in the above linked article.